Ford expands recall after engine fires, recommends parking outside

-The initial recall in May was in response to fires that the company said could happen even while engines were off and extended to 39,000 vehicles.
+The initial recall in May, which included 39,000 vehicles, was in response to fires that the company said could happen even while engines were off.
 Ford said they didn’t know what was causing the fires but that only 2021 Ford Expedition and Lincoln Navigator SUVs were being affected.

-On Friday, July 8, Ford expanded their recall to cover more than 66,000 SUVs after getting reports of five more fires.
+On Friday, Ford expanded its recall to cover more than 66,000 SUVs after getting reports of five more fires.

 To check if the recall applies to your vehicle, use the NHTSA website recall page.